Kehvarl/roguelikedev-2021/Progress_Log.md

 * Create and spawn new monster
  * Need to force a cloner into the starting region and using a know populated region to clone From
 * Might be worthwhile to create a 1-room map.
+* Need to start separating data from code as planned.

 #### Cloning Modifications
 * Entities-in-region returns list of entities instead of count